exogen/react-overflow-indicator/README.md

 ancestor.

-Although you can style this element directly by passing additional props like `className` and `style`, it’s preferably to include that style on your own element inside the `<Overflow.Content>` instead – otherwise you risk interfering with the styles this component needs to function.
+Although you can style this element directly by passing additional props like `className` and `style`, it’s preferable to include styling on your own element inside `<Overflow.Content>` instead – otherwise you risk interfering with the styles this component needs to function.

 #### Props